sveeke/EasyDebianWebserver/README.md

 # SimpleDebianWebserver
 A simple Debian bashscript to create a basic webserver from a clean install

 This is a work in progress (now at version 0.72).
-Don't use it before version 1.0 (will be finished around may 2016).
+Don't use it before version 1.0 (will be finished somewhere in 2016).

 I have to install and configure webservers far to often, but everytime it's the same steps over and over again and that is... boring :(.
 I didn't know how to use bash so creating a script that would save me a lot of time in the long run seemed like a good enough reason to start learning it.
 If you have any questions, suggestions or comments, let me know!